sudomateo/website/content/posts/tools-worth-changing-to-in-2025/index.md

 I switched to Helix a few weeks before writing this post so I'm still familiarizing myself with it.
-I'll give myself another month or so before decidiing if I'll stay or switch back to Neovim.
+I'll give myself another month or so before deciding if I'll stay or switch back to Neovim.
 Here's what I'm liking so far.

 - Common configuration is built in.
 Helix doesn't require plugins for LSP configuration, tree-sitter, or fuzzy finding.
 All of that is built into